 Community health data reporting

-Department of Health & Human Services guidelines help community health providers report data via the Community Health Minimum Data Set.
+Our guidelines help community health providers report data via the Community Health Minimum Data Set (CHMDS).

 Managing demand for community health services